 How to Use Edible Flowers!
-Edible flowers are a perfect way to liven up your meals this spring and summer.
-Learn the dos and don’ts of edible flowers and how to incorporate them into salads and more!
+Edible flowers are a lovely way to brighten up your spring and summer dishes.
+Learn all about sourcing and using edible flowers in salads and more.

 It turns out that there are a lot more edible flowers than the few you probably already know about, (see the list at the end of the post.)
 I’ve occasionally seen nasturtiums in salads, and violets and rose petals on cupcakes, but did you know that you can also eat geraniums, impatiens, fuchsias, and peonies?
 I had no idea.
 But it really shouldn’t come as such a surprise, I mean, why should the edible parts of plants be limited to just the leaves, berries, seeds and fruits?

 I like to use small flowers like pansies, and violets.
 These dianthus are a small member of the carnation family.
 All carnations are edible, but these are really common, come in tons of colors and stripes, and are a perfect small size for garnishing food.
 You can also use the petals of larger flowers, like marigolds.

 I know what you’re thinking, and I agree, I have no interest in chowing down on a big bowl of hollyhocks, but think of the more subtle possibilities…scatter a few crimson geraniums across your next salad, top a bowl of carrot soup with a bright yellow nasturtium, or decorate a cheese plate with violets or pansies.
 You, or someone you know, probably has a lot of these flowers right in their backyard, and if you don’t have a yard you can plant a container with a variety of edible flowers and clip them as needed all season long.
 I was shocked that even now, in mid summer, there are lots of in season edible blossoms.